nextapps-de/mikado/README.md

 </div>
 ```

-> Those templates aren't supported by the client render engine.
+> Those templates aren't supported by the client render engine, also you can't hydrate them.

 ## Express Render Engine